umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 It is the aim of this article to generalise our distribution sampler using an adaptive sequential Monte Carlo algorithm (see [@del2006sequential] or [@wills2023sequential]) which uses a density kernel to update the importance weights of simulation $(X,z)$ samples as they are taken.
 This particle filter will, in principle, be capable of adaptively sampling from practically any posterior distribution shape, regardless of stationarity.

 Before launching into a description of the algorithm, let's ensure the mathematical details have been covered.
-One might formalise our approach to density estimation by first recalling from [@stochadexII-2024] our fully general description for the time evolution of probabilities over simulation states
+To formalise our approach to density estimation, we first recall from [@stochadexII-2024] our fully general description for the time evolution of probabilities over simulation states

 $$
 \begin{align}